-Acupressure and Massage
+Acupressure and Massage for Kids

 Have you ever wondered how pressing a point on your body has a healing effect?

 For instance, how can a point on your hand treat a headache?
 Or a point on your leg can treat digestive problems?
 Is it possible that something this simple could be so powerful?

 While acupressure may seem strange at first, when you understand the energetic system of your body it all makes sense.
 What is this energetic system?
 It’s a foundational concept in one of the oldest forms of medicine still around today – Traditional Chinese Medicine (TCM).

 One of the key concepts in TCM is the idea that we have Qi and meridians.

 The word Qi (pronounced chee) can be translated in many different ways, but the most common definition is a vital force or energy that flows through our body.
 Qi flows within specific pathways called meridians.

 There are 12 main meridians that are distributed around the body internally and externally.
 They branch off into smaller and smaller channels, carrying Qi, or energy, to every organ, tissue, and cell in the body.
 It’s similar to the way arteries distribute blood to the whole body, but in the case of meridians, they carry Qi.

 The meridian system could be considered an additional system in the body akin to the nervous system or the circulatory system.
 Just as each system comprises a vast network that covers and connects the entire body, so does the meridian system.